-A draft detailed hoarding strategy has been devised by Mirvac to ensure maximum safety on the site during demolition and construction, but also to take advantage of this canvas for story-telling and information-giving benefits.
+A detailed hoarding strategy has been devised by Mirvac to ensure maximum safety on the site during demolition and construction, but also to take advantage of this canvas for story-telling and information-giving benefits.
 The Hoarding Strategy has been split into two phases:

-- 1. Demolition Phase- 6 months, to include temporary hoarding artwork - 2.
+- 1. Demolition and Civil works Phase approx. 18 months, to include temporary hoarding artwork - 2.
 Construction Phase- the balance of works, to the include final project branding.